Wall Street, tech investors back Musk Twitter bid with $7B

 AP Business Writers

-A regulatory filing Thursday also said that Musk is in talks with other parties for additional funding commitments, including former Twitter CEO Jack Dorsey, the social media platform’s second-largest individual stakeholder after Musk.
+A regulatory filing Thursday also said that Musk is in talks with others for additional funding, including former Twitter CEO Jack Dorsey, the social media platform’s second-largest individual stakeholder after Musk.

 Ellison, who is also a board member of electric vehicle maker Tesla, is making the biggest contribution, pegged at $1 billion.
 Musk is Tesla’s CEO and biggest shareholder.

-Also, Saudi Prince Alwaleed Bin Talal Bin Abdulaziz Alsaud has pledged 35 million in Twitter shares worth $1.77 billion, according to the filing.
+Also, Saudi Prince Alwaleed Bin Talal Bin Abdulaziz Alsaud has pledged 35 million Twitter shares worth about $1.76 billion, according to the filing.

 The 18 investors are a “who’s who” list of Wall Street and Silicon Valley investment firms, said Wedbush analyst Dan Ives, who follows Twitter and Tesla.
 Before Thursday’s announcement, Ives gave the deal a 75% chance of closing, but now it’s 90% or 95%, he said.